 Children's Hospital of Philadelphia (CHOP) is building a new hospital in the dynamic area of King of Prussia, Pa., bringing CHOP’s unparalleled care to even more families.
-There are so many things about this new hospital to be excited about!
-But here are 10 of our favorite.
+There are so many things about the Middleman Family Pavilion to be excited about!
+But here are 10 of our favorites.

 By adding a hospital with an Emergency Department to our thriving Specialty Care and Urgent Care services that already exist in King of Prussia, we’re creating something utterly new: a pediatric healthcare hub the size of four city blocks.
 If families that come to KOP’s Urgent Care need an Emergency Department, it’s a walk down the hall, not a trip in the car.